 • Fish, hunt or trap on private land without possessing valid written permission from the landowner.
 See Criminal Trespass.

-• Fish without a license in your possession if 12 years of age or older.
+• Fish without possessing a license if 12 years of age or older..
 Need a license?
 Click Here to buy one online.

 • Use a license that has been issued to another person.

 • Fish with more than one pole without a Second Rod Validation if 12 years of age or older, or fish with more than two rods at any time.

-• Sell, offer for sale, or purchase game fish or parts taken in New Mexico.
+• Sell, offer for sale, or purchase game fish or parts in New Mexico.

-• Possess game fish without a valid license, donation certificate (see below), or other evidence the fish were legally taken.
+• Possess game fish without a valid license, possession (donation) certificate, or other evidence the fish were legally taken.

 • Stock fish or fish eggs in any waters without a permit from the NMDGF.
 (See special use permits).